Organic Farming NABARD Subsidy and, Loans, Schemes

 - It provides ultimate care to the crop which thereby increases the health of the crops and also the needs of the livestock would be met.

-- Organic products can be prepared with proper processing and handling in order to maintain integrity among different products in all the stages of the production
+- Organic products can be prepared with proper processing and handling in order to maintain integrity among different products in all stages of the production

 - Organic farming completely depends on the renewable sources in the agricultural systems which are set up locally.